AstroVPK/kali/README.md

 to eventually support the clang++ Compiler as well.
 Brandon Kelly's `carma_pack` is not required but is recommended.

-..
-You may encounter the following error when running `bash-prompt$ python setup.py build_ext` - `icpc: error #10001: could not find directory in which g++-x.x resides`.
-This error occurs when the `g++` compiler is installed in a non-standard location and can be resolved by setting the environment variable `GXX_ROOT` to the installation location of the `g++` compiler.
-To determine the installation location of the `g++` compiler, execute the command

-.. `bash-prompt$ g++ --print-search-dirs`

-.. and set `GXX_ROOT` to the location indicated by the install field from the output of the above command.

 If you upgrade to Sierra 10.12.1 on Mac, you may find that the compiler is unable to link against `nlopt` because the `nlopt` library cannot be found anymore.
-This issue is resolvable by simply updating your shared library cache (i.e. doing the Mac OSX equivalent of running `ldconfig` for Linux).
+This issue is resolvable by reinstalling `nlopt`.

 If you have a kali import error, e.g. when attempting to run tests, it is because of the Mac OSX Sytems Integrity Protection (SIP) technology cleaning your shell environment.
 This means that the environment passed